BaaS: The future of Banking

 No, open banking is distinct from BaaS.
 Open banking is a regulatory framework that gives customers the ability to securely share their banking data with third-party financial service providers such as fintechs.

 This provides access to a larger range of financial services.
-In contrast, BaaS is an integration of banking services into the products of non-bank businesses.
+In contrast, Banking as a Service is an integration of banking services into the products of non-bank businesses.

 The BaaS value chain

-As opposed to pre-BaaS days whereby traditional banks owned the entire banking supply chain, today’s BaaS players are enabling new, specialised propositions and are helping fintechs bring products to market faster.
+As opposed to pre-BaaS days when traditional banks owned the entire banking supply chain, today’s BaaS players are enabling new, specialised propositions and are helping fintechs bring products to market faster.

-In the BaaS model, there are several key players involved in the value chain:
+In the Banking as a Service model, there are several key players involved in the value chain:

 Providers

-BaaS providers are the licensed banks that offer their banking services to non-bank businesses through APIs.
+BaaS providers are licensed banks that offer their services to non-bank businesses through APIs.
 These can be traditional banks or challenger banks.

 Aggregators